-Automatic door locks, advanced airbags, interior trunk release, auto reversing windows, and rearview cameras are some of the latest advances in vehicle designed with children in mind.
+Automatic door locks, advanced airbags, interior trunk release, auto reversing windows, and rearview cameras are some of the latest advances in the vehicle designed with children in mind.
 This means at some point, enough children were hurt or injured, and car manufacturers took notice to make a change.
-Families head off to school, youth sports, a simple errands, without giving much thought to the fact, that driving is the most dangerous activity they will do each and every day.
-September is National Child Passenger Safety Awareness Month, and it is a great time to review the steps you should take to keep your children safe in the car.
+Families head off to school, youth sports, simple errands, without giving much thought to the fact, that driving is the most dangerous activity they will do each day.
+September is National Child Passenger Safety Awareness Month, and it is a very good time to review the steps you should take to keep your children safe in the car.

 - Prevent Lock-outs– Don’t let your kids play with your car keys, especially while in the car.
 AAA gets hundreds of calls per year from Parents for a “Lock-out” where the kids are still in the car and most under two years old.
 It happens, you put your keys in your child’s lap while you’re buckling them up, shut and lock their door only, to walk around and realize your door is still locked.
 Accidents happen, but make sure you keep your keys on you or do a quick key check before shutting the doors.

 - Be aware of Smells in the Car – The smell of burnt rubber could be the slipping of driving belts or loose hoses, sweet syrup smell could mean your car is leaking coolant, rotten eggs could mean a problem with your catalytic converter failing or becoming overloaded. if you’re smelling something unusual in your car, and it’s not little Tommy’s sports equipment in the back seat, make sure to have your car inspected for damage or wear.